New risk free Benchmark Rates are being developed

 What are we doing to get ready for the change?

-At AIB, we are devising a strategic transition plan, including the development of new products and reviewing our systems.
+At AIB, we have devised a strategic transition plan, reviewed our systems and developed new products.
 We will continue to monitor and respond to how the market evolves and regulatory guidance, to work towards a smooth and effective transition.

 What will happen next?

 We are monitoring the situation, actively participating in industry forums, and will update this website as IBOR transition develops.
 If changes to products or documents are needed, we will communicate with you.

 We recommend reading our IBOR Transition Guide for more information on the changes and next steps.